What to do when death happens

 In the meantime, you should register the death by arranging an appointment with the registrar’s office – the person who does this must be able to answer questions about the person who died.

 Speaking about the death of a loved one may be painful, but it’s important in the long run to ensure all their affairs are in order.
 This avoids any confusion or difficulties down the line.
 When death occurs, a few key people need to be informed:

 TDM Funeral Services Ltd are here to help

 Knowing what to do after a bereavement can be difficult.
-That’s why the compassionate team at TDM Funerals is here round the clock to support you.
+That’s why the compassionate team at TDM Funeral Services Ltd are here round the clock to support you.
 We specialise in affordable funerals across the South East of England covering areas such as Dover and Folkestone and offer guidance through our range of options.